glennj/exercism.io/tcl/roman-numerals/README.md

 # Roman Numerals

+Welcome to Roman Numerals on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Write a function to convert from normal numbers to Roman Numerals.

 The Romans were a clever bunch.
 They conquered most of Europe and ruled